Versioning

 Compatible minor release clauses always use the ~

 operator.
-Usually it allows patch-level changes, but it would also allow minor level changes if only a major version is specified.
+They usually allow patch-level changes, but also allow minor-level changes if only the major version is specified.

 For example: